RodrigoHamuy/react-three-map/README.md

 | longitude  | The longitude coordinate where to add the scene. |            |
 | altitude   | The altitude coordinate where to add the scene.  | `0`        |

+### NearCoordinates

+Same as `Coordinates`, but with an error margin that increases the further you are from the origin.

+Recommended to use at city level distances, but margin errors will be noticeable at country level distances.

+Check the story to see the difference between the two.

 ### useMap

 Access the map from inside `react-three-map`.